pablos123/environment/README.md

 ## Playbooks

-All the playbooks for the setup are in the `plays/` folder:

-Pass `user`, `user_home` and other variables with the Ansible's -e option.
+Run the playbooks with the `--ask-become-pass` option.

 ### `nvim_setup`

 Tags:
 - `build`: compile and install neovim latest version.
 - `config`: install the configuration located in the specified repo for the specified user in the specified home.

-Run the playbooks with the `--ask-become-pass` option.

 #### Build neovim